rodrigoronner/SSI-EHR-Blockchain/README.md

 ## Known limitations

 - All measurements come from a local Hardhat network rather than a public testnet or mainnet.
-Gas costs transfer directly (same EVM), but latency and throughput should be read as a local proxy, not a mainnet claim.
+Gas costs transfer directly (same EVM), but latency and throughput should be treated as local proxies, not mainnet claims.
 - The IPFS node used here is in-process and non-persistent — there's no pinning service behind it.
 - The contract has not been through a formal security audit.
 - Guardian recovery executes as soon as the approval threshold is met, with no time-lock or veto window for the legitimate owner to cancel a fraudulent attempt.